-To protect Unilever's reputation and avoid criminal liability, it is important not to become associated - however innocently with the criminal activities of others.
-In particular, employees must ensure Unilever is in compliance with economic sanctions laws and regulations and does not deal with the proceeds of criminal activities, as this can amount to the criminal offence of money laundering.
+To protect Unilever's reputation and avoid criminal liability, it is important not to become associated - however innocently - with the criminal activities of others.
+In particular, Unilever and its employees must ensure Unilever does not receive the proceeds of criminal activities, as this can amount to the criminal offence of money laundering.

-This Code Policy sets out essential steps employees must take to avoid breaching economic sanctions rules or being implicated in money laundering.
+This Code Policy sets out essential steps employees must take to avoid being implicated in money laundering.